inspirum/arrayable-php/README.md

 */
 ```

-But actually it cast to array like this:
+but actually it cast to array like this:

 ```php
 /*